 Ligers are the offspring of male lions and female tigers.
-They rarely (if ever) occur in the wild, as the ranges of lions and tigers seldom overlap; but in zoos and wild animal preserves, cross-species mating has occured, resulting in hybrids -- ligers or, less frequently, tigons (whose parents are male tigers and female lions).
-Body forms and striping/spotting vary considerably, with some ligers looking more tiger-like, and others more lion-like (see Pictures of Ligers
+They rarely (if ever) occur in the wild, as the ranges of lions and tigers seldom overlap; but in zoos and wild animal preserves cross-species mating has occurred, resulting in hybrids — ligers or less frequently, tigons (whose parents are male tigers and female lions).
+Body forms and striping/spotting vary considerably, with some ligers looking more tiger-like and others more lion-like (see Pictures of Ligers).

 Ligers' behavior is a mixture of lion-like and tiger-like behavior.
 Like tigers (and unlike lions and most other cats), ligers love to be in water; and their "vocabulary" is a mixture of tiger-like chuffs and lion-like roars.